storybookjs/react-native/addons/storyshots/storyshots-puppeteer/README.md

 ### Customizing a `page` instance

-Sometimes, there is a need to customize a page before it calls to the `goto` api.
+Sometimes, there is a need to customize a page before it calls the `goto` api.

-Here is an example for a device emulation:
+An example of device emulation:

 ```js
 import initStoryshots from '@storybook/addon-storyshots';